Professor Christopher Sumby

 Biomolecule Protection in MOF biocomposites

-Another research area utilises MOFs to protect biomolecules from inhospitable conditions.
+Another research area utilises MOFs (and also other materials) to protect biomolecules from inhospitable conditions.
 This processes, coined biomimetic mineralisation, is a rapid, easy to use coating procedure that uses the biomolecule to seed growth of a protective coating.
 This approach has been used to protect enzymes from harsh environments within a biomimetically mineralised MOF coating.
-In the past 2 years we have established a robust protocol for this chemistry, demonstrated the importance of protein surface chemistry and charge, and identified that the hydrophilicity of the MOF coating is essential for activity.
+We have:

 -